pushfoo/Fontknife/docs/install/library.rst

 .. _requirements.txt: https://pip.pypa.io/en/latest/user_guide/#requirements-files

-The simplest way is a ``requirements.txt`` file.
+The simplest way to manage dependencies is a ``requirements.txt`` file.

 These have one package per line.
-For example:
+If yours isn't empty, it may look like
+this:

 ..
 None of the examples on this page use .. code-block:: because:
 ..
 1. It triggers more auto-highlighting on them than it already does